Gluten-Free Chicken Noodle Soup

 • 8 cups gluten-free chicken broth, I like Orrington Farms Chicken Flavored Broth Base.
 I buy it from Walmart.

-• 1 tablespoon lemon juice, This step is optional but so good!
+• 1 tbsp lemon juice, This step is optional but so good!

 Instructions